 Tip #7 – If you’re cooped up in your base and taking damage from enemy mobs (I’m looking at you, Trolls), consider having one of your party members go around and repair the damage while the other members deal out the damage.

 Tip #8 – Stack and label your storage crates.
 The inventory system in Valheim leaves a lot to be desired right now, but you can totally control your storage system.
 Consider putting a sign up above each of your chests so that you know what’s in them and what is meant to go in each crate.
 You can find the signs in the furniture menu.

 Tip #9 – Protect your valuables from other players.
 Build a ward (looks like a strange little statue) to protect an area from other players.
-Also, if you are sharing a server, and a player likes to loot your hard earned gear, consider putting in a “fake wall” and not tell anyone about it.
+Also, if you are sharing a server and a player likes to loot your hard-earned gear, consider putting in a fake wall and not tell anyone about it.
 This works great until you can craft a ward.

 Tip #11 – Construct a teleporter hub.
-This also the best way to move items and gear around all of your bases.
+This is also the best way to move items and gear around all of your bases.
 Consider having one central hub as your main storage spot.

 Tip #14 – Poison resistance is a requirement for the swamp.
-Health potions help a little, but prevention (poison resist) beats cure (healing potions).
+Health potions help a little, but prevention (poison resist) always beats cure (healing potions).